Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Experiments

 \subsection{Experiment Setup}

-We use three experiments to analyze the effectiveness of the proposed FTA mechanism and the recognition performance of FTA-SCNN.
-First, we study the effect of different combination modes of the frequency and time attention mechanisms on MR accuracy.
-Second, using the proposed model with no attention, called SCNN, as a baseline, we evaluate the effect of the designed FTA on MR performance.
-After that, we compare the proposed MR framework with two existing deep learning-based MR methods: \begin{itemize} \item IQ-CNN \cite{cite:IQCNN}: a CNN-based MR method, which uses IQ information as the input of CNN. \item CLDNN \cite{cite:CLDNN}: a Convolutional Long short-term Deep Neural Networks (CLDNN)-based MR method with the optimal number of filters and filter size for MR. \end{itemize}
+We use three experiments to analyze the effectiveness of the proposed TFA mechanism and the recognition performance of the proposed models.
+First, we study the effect of different combination modes of the frequency and time attention mechanisms on recognition accuracy.
+Second, using the proposed model SCNN with no attention as a baseline, we evaluate the performance of the proposed TFA on SCNN, called TFA-SCNN.
+After that, we evaluate the performance of the proposed model additionally with Gaussian filter-based noise reduction \cite{cite:SCNN}, called TFA-SCNN2, and compare the proposed TFA-SCNN and TFA-SCNN2 with the existing SOTAs with open source code: \begin{itemize} \item IQ-CNN \cite{cite:IQCNN}: a CNN-based method, which uses IQ information as the input. \item CLDNN \cite{cite:CLDNN}: a convolutional long short-term deep neural networks (CLDNN)-based method with optimal parameters for AMR. \item AAM-SCNN \cite{cite:liang2021automatic}: a baseline model with an adaptive attention mechanism module (AAM). \end{itemize}

-For signal representation, we convert the one-dimensional radio signals into spectrogram images using frame-based STFT, with a 95\% overlapping Hamming window and a frame length of 40 samples.
+For signal representation, we convert the complex signals into spectrogram images using frame-based STFT, with a 95\% overlapping Hamming window and a frame length of 40 samples.
 The resolution of the input spectrograms is $100 \times 100 \times 3$.
-We normalize all spectrograms before processing, and use Root Mean Square Prop (RMSprop) as the optimizer.
-The learning rate starts with 0.0005 and is reduced by a factor of 0.1 when validation loss does not drop within 15 epochs.
-The training process is terminated when validation loss does not drop within 25 epochs, and we save the model with the smallest validation loss.
-Later, the saved model is used to predict the modulation mode of each test modulated signal.
+We normalize all spectrograms before processing, and use root-mean-square prop (RMSprop) as the optimizer.
+The learning rate starts with 0.0005 and is reduced by a factor of 0.1 when validation loss does not drop within 10 epochs.
+The training process is terminated when validation loss does not drop within 15 epochs, and the model with the smallest validation loss is saved and used for testing.
 All experiments are implemented using Keras with Tensorflow backbone and NVIDIA RTX 3090 GPU platform.
-For each SNR, the training of the proposed MR model takes 1 hour.
-Fig. \ref{fig:trainCurve} gives the training process of FTA-SCNN and SCNN including loss versus epoch at $-2$dB SNR.